Maidan (Kolkata): Playgrounds and stadiums

+Around the maidan

-The cricket stadium at Eden Gardens was built in stages.
-Amongst the later additions are Netaji Indoor Stadium, the M.P.
-Birla Planetarium, Rabindra Sadan, the Academy of Fine Arts and Nandan.
+The notable venues around the maidan are Rabindra Sadan, the Academy of Fine Arts and Nandan.

+Public transport

 The metro stations bordering the Maidan as one travels from the south are Victoria (under construction), Rabindra Sadan, Maidan, Park Street and Esplanade.

 The Howrah Bridge is away from the Maidan, but the Vidyasagar Setu (Second Hooghly Bridge) overlooks at least one corner of the Maidan and Fort William.